WHAT IS THE SPECIALIZED GROUP CARE PROGRAM?

-THE ARC INTENSIVE RESIDENTIAL PROGRAM PROVIDES RESIDENTIAL CARE, SUPERVISION AND TREATMENT SERVICES FOR BEHAVIORALLY CHALLENGING YOUTH-IN-CARE, WITH COMPLEX AND/OR SPECIAL NEEDS.
+THE ARC INTENSIVE SPECIALIZED GROUP CARE PROGRAM PROVIDES GROUP CARE, SUPERVISION AND TREATMENT SERVICES FOR BEHAVIORALLY CHALLENGING YOUTH-IN-CARE, WITH COMPLEX AND/OR SPECIAL NEEDS.
 THE RESIDENTIAL PROGRAM CURRENTLY CONSISTS OF THREE TWO-BED FACILITIES, IN THE COMMUNITIES OF THE CENTRAL OKANAGAN.

 THE FOCUS IS TO HELP THE YOUTH INCREASE THEIR: